aflatres/command-txrx-examples/README.md

 ## Getting Started

 - See the "00 Instructions" schematic pages of the design files for instructions on how to use these sample files
-- Page 01 of each file has a an example of how to use the utility Plugin
+- Page 01 of each file has a demonstration of how to use the utility Plugin
 - Page 02 of each file has a programming challenge to put your new knowlege to the test. _Please note_ that the programming challenges have accompanying UCIs.

 ### Dependencies